Biography of William Makepeace Thackeray

 Places of Interest:

-Stayed at No 17 The Circus in 1857 whilst giving his lectures on the Four Georges.
+He stayed at No 17 The Circus, Bath in 1857 whilst giving his lectures on the Four Georges.

 Visited Chatsworth House on tour.

 Literary salons at Jane Brookfield’s House, Great Pulteney Street.
 (Jane, although married, was a platonic companion to Thackeray until her husband forbad them from further meetings).